 Emerging chapels ought to develop their own character depending on the local congregation or class from whence they formed.
-Here is an example of our UE chapel, It is consciously formed in the mold of ‘church methodism’ with natural Anglican distinctives, i.e., ‘anglo-methodist’.
+Here is an example of our chapel-in-formation.
+It’s a copy of olden ‘church methodism’ with proper Anglican distinctives, i.e., ‘anglo-methodist’.
+Visit Littlewood United Episcopal Chapel for more information.

 The chapel grew from the Bartlett’s home ministry, aka.
 Queen Anna’s Oratory which began in 2012.
 A year later our family moved from San Jose’s Rosegarden to nearby Fremont’s Glenmoor neighborhood.
 With a larger residence, the Oratory more or less assumed the form of a private ‘chapel’ (sometimes called ‘prochapel’, see explanation below).
 We are now an official congregation of the UECNA, having a vote at both District and National Conventions, as well as giving the UE a definite presence in the Bay Area.
 Though our worship calls upon friends and family– focusing on regular catechism and holy living– we wish to connect with all ranks and stations of people, thereby promoting the American prayer book, metered psalms, and even class meetings.